HristoHr/pipeline-optimixation/README.md

 Solution 1: Data Pipeline Prioritization.py

 Prioritizes tasks that have the highest importance and the longest amount of time.
-(Importance is the sum of minutes left of dependent tasks from the same group.)
+(Importance is the sum of minutes left of dependent tasks from the same group + tasks without a group.)
 Yields a minimum time path for the short and big pipeline.
 Most efficient solution of all.